 In the immediate area there are pretty villages to visit, lots of churches and cathedrals, old chateaux and abbeys.

-The beach is approximately 20 minutes away by car.
+The “local” beach is approximately 20 minutes away by car.
 It is a wide, safe, sandy beach stretching along the coast for around 5 kilometers.
-The nearest point is St Martin de Brehal where, in the summer months, you will find a few shops selling traditional beach items, a bar, a cafe and, most importantly, a place to buy ice cream!
-Life guards are on duty here during the summer holidays (between certain hours) and they monitor specific swimming areas.
+The nearest point is St Martin de Brehal where, in the summer months, there are a few shops selling traditional beach items, a bar, a cafe and, most importantly, a place to buy ice cream!

 The nearest town is Gavray.
-Market day is Saturday morning when all the locals and tourists turn out to buy their fresh vegetables and fruit, fresh fish, cheese & cream, clothes and leather goods, shoes.
+The main Market day is Saturday morning when all the locals and tourists turn out to buy their fresh vegetables and fruit, fresh fish, cheese & cream, clothes and leather goods, shoes.
+There is a smaller market on a Wednesday morning as well.

-Local products include Gavray cheese (a strongly flavoured, unpasteurised camembert) and the local Andouillerie de la Baleine (smoked sausage) which does tours in the summer months.
+Local products include Gavray cheese (a strongly flavoured, unpasteurised camembert), the local Andouillerie de la Baleine (smoked sausage) which does tours in the summer months, and a company that produces stuffed olives of all flavours which they sell along with other olive-related products.

 Coutances Cathedral and the Jardin Public (public gardens) are well worth a visit.